Electrowinning: History

 Electrowinning is the oldest industrial electrolytic process.
 The English chemist Humphry Davy obtained sodium metal in elemental form for the first time in 1807 by the electrolysis of molten sodium hydroxide.

 Electrorefining of copper was first demonstrated experimentally by Maximilian, Duke of Leuchtenberg in 1847.

 James Elkington patented the commercial process in 1865 and opened the first successful plant in Pembrey, Wales in 1870.
 The first commercial plant in the United States was the Balbach and Sons Refining and Smelting Company in Newark, New Jersey in 1883.

 Applications

 Nickel and copper are often obtained by electrowinning.
 These metals have some noble character, which enables their soluble cationic forms to be reduced to their pure metallic form at mild applied potentials applied between the cathode and the anode.
+The USA extensively used electrorefining--with molten salt electrolytes--to produce high purity plutonium for use in nuclear weapons.